calixt88/AutoClick/README.md

-# AutoClick
+# xClicker

-AutoClick is a recreation of the linux based xClicker application using the JavaFX framework. xClicker is a GUI and is very user-friendly.
+xClicker is a recreation of the linux based xClicker application using the JavaFX framework. xClicker is a GUI and is very user-friendly.
 This application is very intutitve and can be used during use of another application.
 This will allow you to click on other applications.

 This autoclicker was developed using multi-threading which will allow for extremely fast clicks without crashing the program.
 There is a failsafe however for an interval of 500ms between clicks.
 This is to save both the xClicker program, and your computer.